danielbh/Notes-on-Go-OSS-projects/grafana.md

 #### Work Checklist

+- [ ] misunderstood the requirement, they are focused on toggling the admin user not deleting them.
+Will re-evaluate...

 - [ ] [Get tests running for data](https://github.com/grafana/grafana/blob/master/pkg/services/sqlstore/user_test.go)
 - [x] [Get tests running for api layer, no tests I can see...](https://github.com/grafana/grafana/tree/master/pkg/api)
 - [ ] Write failing test for data layer